orsonteodoro/gcf2/README.md

 Build logs can found in `${T}/build.log` or `${BUILD_DIR}/config.log`.
 The latter is not completely revealed in the build.log but helps a lot when finding missing symbols and CFI violations.
+Find the error by doing a search on "error:".

 #### Undefined symbol __ubsan_handle_cfi_check_fail_abort